gmega/expRess/README.md

+# expRess

-# expRess: Simple Expression Graphs in R
+Simple Expression Graphs in R

 ## Overview
 expRess allows you to generate simple expression graphs in R, like the ones you see when reasoning about [autodiff](https://en.wikipedia.org/wiki/Automatic_differentiation) and [backpropagation](https://en.wikipedia.org/wiki/Backpropagation).